1coderookie/KobraGoNeoInsights/docs/printserver.md

 ## Camera
 As mentioned in the RPi section, if you connect a webcam directly to your printserver, I'd suggest to use a webcam which only offers a low resolution like 480p (640x480) as you don't need 4K for monitoring the printing process.
 Of course a more powerful hardware can also handle a higher resolution though.
 Preferably use a cam with a wide angle view and a fixed focus, so that you can see the whole area of the bed and there's no autofocus which gets irritated by the movement.
-If you want to create a time laps video from your printing process, keep in mind that it's a pretty resource consuming task (CPU power, RAM and storage usage).
+If you want to create a time lapse video from your printing process, keep in mind that it's a pretty resource consuming task (CPU power, RAM and storage usage).
 So also here using a low resolution like 480p is adviseable.

 However, I also would like to mention or even recommend general IP cameras (WiFi/LAN) which you could use.
 Also here it doesn't have to be a cam for a hundret bucks - a cheap one will do the job just fine.
-They often already come with the option to create time laps videos and store it onto a microSD card also.
+They often already come with the option to create time lapse videos and store it onto a microSD card also.
 If you like to tinker a bit, maybe get yourself a cheap ESP32-CAM module.